 - refid: the NTP server one stratum above to which the NTP server on this stratum is synchronized.

-poll value will be smaller, which means higher frequency of synchronization with the server, so that the time can be adjusted to the correct time range as soon as possible.
+poll value will be smaller, which indicates a higher synchronization frequency, so that the time can be adjusted to the correct time range as soon as possible.
 Later, the

 - reach: an octal value used to test whether the server can be connected.
-Its value increases every time when the server is successfully connected.
+Its value increases every time the server is successfully connected.

-delay: the round trip time of sending the synchronization request from the local machine to the NTP server.
+- delay: the round trip time of sending the synchronization request from the local machine to the NTP server.

 systemctl enable ntpd.service